MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 <img src="assets/img/database.png" alt="Browser Icons" style="max-width: 500px; width: auto; height: auto;">

-### SQL (Structured Query Language)
+- **SQL (Structured Query Language)**
   SQL is the standard language for querying and managing relational databases like MySQL, PostgreSQL, and SQLite.
     - **Advantages**:
         - Standardized language for interacting with relational databases.
         - Efficient for performing CRUD (Create, Read, Update, Delete) operations.
         - Well-supported across numerous relational database management systems.
     - **Disadvantages**:
         - Less flexible for non-relational or hierarchical data structures.
         - May suffer from performance bottlenecks with very large datasets or poorly optimized queries.

+- **NoSQL (Not Only SQL)**
+  NoSQL refers to a group of database technologies designed for large-scale, non-relational databases.
+It is often used in real-time web applications and big data analytics.
+Popular NoSQL databases include MongoDB, Cassandra, and Couchbase.
+    - **Advantages**:
+        - Highly scalable, making it suitable for big data applications.
+        - Supports flexible data models (e.g., document-based, key-value, graph).
+        - Well-suited for distributed systems and real-time applications.
+    - **Disadvantages**:
+        - Lack of standardization compared to SQL databases.
+        - Limited transactional support compared to relational databases.
+        - Can be harder to maintain consistency across distributed nodes.

+- **GraphQL**
+  A query language for APIs and a runtime to execute queries on data.
+GraphQL allows clients to request specific data rather than retrieving a full dataset, improving efficiency.
+    - **Advantages**:
+        - Efficient and flexible, allowing clients to request only the data they need.
+        - Strongly typed schema, improving consistency and documentation.
+        - Reduces over-fetching or under-fetching of data.
+    - **Disadvantages**:
+        - Complexity in setting up a GraphQL server.
+        - Increased potential for overly complex queries, which may affect performance.
+        - Requires learning a new syntax compared to traditional REST APIs.

+- **T-SQL (Transact-SQL)**
+  An extension of SQL used primarily with Microsoft SQL Server.
+T-SQL includes additional features like procedural programming and error handling, making it powerful for enterprise-level database management.
+    - **Advantages**:
+        - Offers advanced capabilities like error handling, transactions, and procedural programming.
+        - Well-integrated with Microsoft SQL Server and other Microsoft tools.
+        - Highly optimized for complex queries and stored procedures.
+    - **Disadvantages**:
+        - Limited portability due to its tight integration with SQL Server.
+        - Steeper learning curve compared to basic SQL for beginners.

+- **PL/SQL (Procedural Language for SQL)**
+  PL/SQL is Oracle Corporation's procedural extension for SQL, primarily used in Oracle databases.
+It combines SQL with procedural programming constructs, making it useful for automating complex queries and database tasks.
+    - **Advantages**:
+        - Seamless integration with Oracle databases, enabling powerful database automation.
+        - Supports complex operations and control structures (loops, conditions).
+        - Excellent for writing stored procedures, triggers, and functions.
+    - **Disadvantages**:
+        - Only usable within Oracle databases, reducing portability.
+        - Can lead to complex and hard-to-maintain code for non-trivial operations.

+- **MongoDB Query Language (MQL)**
+  MongoDB uses a flexible document-based query language (MQL) to interact with its NoSQL database, allowing developers to perform complex queries, aggregation, and filtering operations on JSON-like documents.
+    - **Advantages**:
+        - Easy to work with for developers familiar with JSON.
+        - Highly flexible schema, allowing for easy data manipulation without predefined structure.
+        - Built-in support for sharding and horizontal scaling.
+    - **Disadvantages**:
+        - Lack of ACID (Atomicity, Consistency, Isolation, Durability) transactions in older versions.
+        - May require additional layers of application logic for complex relational operations.
+        - Not ideal for highly structured or relational data models.

+- **CQL (Cassandra Query Language)**
+  CQL is the query language used for interacting with Cassandra, a highly scalable NoSQL database optimized for high availability and fault tolerance.
+    - **Advantages**:
+        - Optimized for large-scale, high-performance applications.
+        - Offers tunable consistency, allowing trade-offs between consistency and performance.
+        - Efficient for distributed systems with high write throughput.
+    - **Disadvantages**:
+        - Limited support for complex queries like JOINs.
+        - Requires careful design to avoid performance bottlenecks, especially with secondary indexing.
+        - Higher learning curve compared to SQL for traditional relational databases.

+These database and query languages offer varying advantages and limitations, depending on the application's needs, whether it is relational, non-relational, or a mix of both.
+Modern web development often combines several of these technologies to meet different data requirements.

 Image credit to - [https://www.linkedin.com/pulse/sql-darshika-srivastava-1f](https://www.linkedin.com/pulse/sql-darshika-srivastava-1f)